wellrestedphp/wellrested/docs/source/router.rst

         ...
     }

 Template routes are very powerful, and this only scratches the surface.
-See `URI Templates`_ for a full explaination of the syntax supported.
+See `URI Templates`_ for a full explanation of the syntax supported.

 Regex Routes
 ------------